-This easy and appetizing bean and tomato salad adds color and crunch to any meal.
+This easy and appetizing black bean and tomato salad adds color and crunch to the plate.
 Use gluten-free croutons if need be, or replace with sautéed cubes of prepared polenta.
-It’s delicious with grain dishes and pastas, or simple quesadillas or soft tacos.
-Add some sautéed greens or steamed broccoli and you’ve got a great weekday meal!
+Serve this delicious recipe with grain dishes and pastas, or simple quesadillas or soft tacos.
+Add some sautéed greens or steamed broccoli and you've got a great weekday meal!
 Adapted from Vegan Express.
 Photo by Susan Voisin, FatFree Vegan Kitchen.

 Serves: 4 to 6